mellor-lab/bristol-neuroscience-data-guide/documentation/Repository Management with GIN Client.md

 ```
 gin init
 ```
 This command initialises the current working directory as the root folder of the new repository.
-All files within the root folder and and all subfolders are also initialised as part of the repository, unless you initialise the repository with a .gitignore file that explicitly states not to ignore certain files.
+All files within the root folder and and all subfolders are also initialised as part of the repository, unless you initialise the repository with a .gitignore file that explicitly states not to track certain files.
 As a test, check if a hidden folder .git has been created inside your working directory.

 (doc-gin-client-list-repos)=
 ## List Repository (and Find one)